frictionlessdata/frictionless-ts/website/content/docs/guides/database.md

 ## Introduction

 > [!TIP]
-> You can use `loadTable` and `saveTable` from `dpkit` instead of `@dpkit/database` to load and save database tables if the framework can infer the database connection format.
+> You can use `loadTable` and `saveTable` from `frictionless-ts` instead of `@frictionless-ts/database` to load and save database tables if the framework can infer the database connection format.

-The Database plugin is a part of the [dpkit](https://github.com/datisthq/dpkit) ecosystem providing these capabilities:
+The Database plugin provides these capabilities:

 - `loadDatabaseTable`
 - `saveDatabaseTable`